Welcome to our Fiddle Leaf Fig forest! 🙂 Can you believe they were little pieces of cuttings only 4 years ago?

 Now let’s look at the two cuttings rooted in soil in the white pot!
 Both grew much denser with many more leaves, and a bit taller, although not as tall as the one rooted in water.

 And now, after 4 years, can you recognize the these 4 Fiddle Fig plants?!?
+They have put out so much new growth!
 The tallest one is over 8 feet!
 There’s also one that grew branches, I will share tutorial on that soon!

 Now the 5 tips on Fiddle Leaf Fig care!

-Tip 1: Fiddle Leaf Fig trees LOVE bright light.
+Tip 1: Fiddle Leaf Fig plants LOVE bright indirect light.

-Lack of bright light is the #1 reason for unhealthy Fiddle Leaf Figs!
+Like many houseplants, lack of bright light is the #1 reason for unhealthy Fiddle Leaf Figs!
 Keep them by the brightest windows or doors in your home if possible.
 Avoid hot noon sun.
 A little morning sun or late afternoon sun is good for the plants.
+So an north or east-facing window, a covered porch or balcony in warm weather protected from cold drafts are all great places to keep your FLFs.

-Although I have seen many huge Fiddle Leaf Fig trees growing outdoors here in coastal southern California, nursery grown plant leaves are much more tender, and can burn if exposed to hot noon sun.
+Although I have seen many huge Fiddle Leaf Fig trees growing outdoors here in coastal southern California, nursery grown plant leaves are much more tender, and can burn with too much exposure to direct sunlight, especially the intense light you get in places like Arizona, California, etc.

 Tip 2: How often should I water Fiddle Leaf trees?

 The long answer: wait to water until the top 1/2 inch or so of soil is dry, especially in the winter when there is less growth.
-Water thoroughly so the soil is moistened, then let drain well.
-Empty the tray after every watering so the plant never sits in water.
+Use room temperature water, water thoroughly so the soil is moistened, then let drain well.
+Use enough water, and empty the tray after every watering so the plant never sits in water, which can cause root rot.

 Tip 3: Best soil and fertilizer for Fiddle Fig